HotPocketHPE/mhguide/mhguide.md

 Different ammo types have different crit distances.
 Pierce's crit distance is further away than Normal's, so watch your positioning!
 Some shots, such as elemental shots, do not use crit distance, but most common ammo does.

-## Motion Values
+### Motion Values

 Motion values (MVs) are what makes attacks weak or strong.
 Weak moves like Longsword's poke have low motion values, while strong ones like the Greatsword's level 3 charge slash have high motion values.
 Gunners have motion values tied to their shot types.

 MVs are notated as percentages without the % sign.
 Often you can guess the approximate value for a move after some time playing, but look them up if you are unsure!
 It may change what moves you prioritize.

-## Hitzones
+### Hitzones

 Hitzones are what makes monster parts hard or soft.
 Soft parts like Rathian's head have high hitzones, while hard parts like Rathian's back have low hitzones.
 The higher the hitzone, the more damage you deal!

 Like motion values, hitzones are notated as percentages without the % sign.
-You can tell how high a hitzone is in-game by the amount of hitstop (2nd gen) or the size of the blood splatter (3rd and 4th gen).
-Gunners may have trouble seeing hitzones in-game, looking them up is recommended.
+You can tell how high a hitzone is in-game by the size of the blood splatter when you hit it.
+Gunners may have trouble seeing hitzones in-game, so looking them up is recommended.

 For Blademaster, hitting particularly hard parts will cause you to bounce.
 Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it.
 Higher Sharpness levels will make it harder to bounce.